 How to Reset Tire Pressure Light

 If you’ve inflated your tires and the tire pressure light doesn’t turn off, you’ll have to reset it.
 It’s important to remember that your tire pressure monitoring system (TPMS) should be always activated in order to ensure your safety.
 However, if the TPMS light stays on even after you’ve addressed the pressure issue, follow these simple steps to reset it, or bring your vehicle to the Triple J Guam service center near you to have our professional auto techs take a look at it.
+Whether you need to perform a Mazda tire pressure light reset or Honda Civic tire pressure light reset, the guide below can help.

 Resetting Your Tire Pressure Light

+Wondering how to reset the tire pressure light?
 The TPMS light should turn off once you’ve added the correct amount of air to your tires.
 In the event that it remains on, try these steps:

 - Drive the car for about 10 minutes at 50 mph.
 Often this will reset the sensor, and the next time you start the car the TPMS light should be off.